|

 baht.
 After bartering with him, we ended up paying 300 baht for a

-pair of shorts -- less than $9 -- and we were was satisfied with the
+pair of shorts -- just over $9 -- and we both were satisfied with the

 purchase.